Murshidmuhammedp/E-Commerce-Back-end/README.md

 E-Commerce Backend

-Welcome to our E-Commerce Backend project!
+Welcome to our E-Commerce Backend project!This project is built using Node js,Express.js, Mongodb.
 This repository houses the backend code for an E-Commerce platform, providing both user and admin functionalities.
 Below, we outline the features and functionalities available for each side:

 User Side: